-MUSR 3421 1 CR (4 PART) CHORALE
+MUSR 3421 1 CR (4 PART) LEONIS CHAMBER SINGERS

 Primary choral ensemble of the University; open to all students.
 Includes literature of all styles from all periods, both large and small choral works.
-Performances given on and off campus.
+Upper-level students will be expected to demonstrate higher levels of performance as well as leadership within the ensemble.
 May be repeated for a total of four hours.